 Within this planning area, the best agricultural lands occur on the alluvium along the Nehalem River.
 Most of the agricultural lands are used for pasture at this time.
 The entire Elsie-Jewell Planning Area is considered Major Big or Peripheral Big Game Habitat.
 The need to coexist with wildlife can create issues when elk, deer and other birds and animals compete for resources needed to supply livestock feed.
-Policies pertaining to forest and agricultural and forest lands can be found in Goals 3 and 4 of the Countywide Plan.
+Policies pertaining to forest and agricultural lands can be found in Goal 3 of the Countywide Plan.